 - Those 70 ½ years of age or older with an IRA

 - Gifts must go directly from the IRA to the charity (benefactors can’t take a distribution and then write a check).

-- To receive 2017 tax benefits, rollover must be made by December 31, 2017.
+- To receive tax benefits, a rollover/distribution must be made by December 31.
 Future distributions will be tax deductible for the year in which they occur.